terraform-google-modules/terraform-google-sap/modules/sap_hana_ha/README.md

 # SAP HANA HA Submodule

-This module is handles opinionated SAP HANA HA configuration and deployment.
+This module deals with SAP HANA HA configuration and deployment.

 ## Usage

 The resources/services/activations/deletions that this module will create/trigger are:

-- Create Primary and Secondary Compute Instance that will host SAP HANA
+- Create Primary and Secondary Compute Instance that will host SAP HANA.
-- Create a Static IP Address for the two Compute Instance's
+- Create a Static IP Address for the two Compute Instance's.
-- Create a 2 Persistent Disks to host SAP HANA's File systems
+- Create a 2 Persistent Disks to host SAP HANA's File systems.

 You can go in the [examples](../../examples) folder complete working example.
 However, here's an example of how to use the module in a main.tf file.